vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

 ### SHARED ZONES <a id="shared-zones"></a>

 Shared zones allow for a more open management of records in VinylDNS.
 Zone administrators can assign ownership of records to groups.
 Any user in VinylDNS can claim existing unowned records in shared zones, as well as create records in those zones.
 Once a record is owned, only users in the record owner group, the zone administrators and those with relevant ACL rules can modify or delete the record.
 The [batch change API endpoint](../api/create-batchchange) and [batch change area of the portal](../portal/batch-changes) are where users can create new records in shared zones, modify records they own, or claim unowned records.
 If a zone's shared state changes to false the record ownership access is no longer applicable.

-### isTest <a id="is-test"></a>

-Zones have a boolean attribute `isTest` that is used so [Test Users](../api/membership-model.md#test-users) can update the Zone and its DNS records. `isTest` only impacts test users and access for normal users, groups, acl rules, etc is unchanged.
-This attribute can only be set on Zone create.